capply/signal-form/README.md

 performance.
 By using the `Input` helper, the whole field does not need to be rerendered when the value of the field changes.

-But to understand signal-form a bit better, let's look at how we could build a simplified version of the same field component using the `useField` hook:
+But to understand SignalForm a bit better, let's look at how we could build a simplified version of the same field component using the `useField` hook:

 ```tsx